 Ever have an email “bounce-back” and wonder why?
-There is a specific protocol in place to let you know when messages sent do not (for many reasons) make it to the intended recipient.
-You want to become familiar with how this process works can help you to determine what the issue is and why the email was returned to you.
+There is a specific protocol in place to let you know when messages do not (for many reasons) make it to the intended recipient.
+Being familiar with how this process works can help you to determine what the issue is and why the email was returned to you.

-- User gave incorrect email address – usually a typo.
+- The user gave an incorrect email address – usually a typo.

-- Spammer intentionally gave incorrect return address so that they will
+- A spammer intentionally gave an incorrect return address.

 —– The following addresses had permanent fatal errors —–